The Mantra

 listBind :: [a] -> (a -> [b]) -> [b]

-listBind [] _ :xs) f = f x ++ listBind xs f listBind (x
+listBind (x:xs) f = f x ++ listBind xs for, without recursion:

-there’s already a library function for this!
+listBind xs f = concat (map f xs)there’s already a library function for this!

-= concatMap f xs listBind xs f
+listBind xs f = concatMap f xs

 For example:

-= \x -> [x, x+1]
+f = \x -> [x, x+1]

->>= f ==> []
+[] >>= f ==> []

-1] >>= f ==> f 1 ==> [1,2]
+[1] >>= f ==> f 1 ==> [1,2]

-1,2] >>= f ==> f 1 ++ f 2 ==> [1,2,2,3]
+[1,2] >>= f ==> f 1 ++ f 2 ==> [1,2,2,3]

-1,2,3] >>= f ==> f 1 ++ f 2 ++ f3 ==> [1,2,2,3,3,4] [
+[1,2,3] >>= f ==> f 1 ++ f 2 ++ f3 ==> [1,2,2,3,3,4]

 QUIZ